KaoCC/HDR/README.md

 I have recently changed from premake to [CMake](https://cmake.org/).
 Below are instructions of using a GCC-based compiler as an example.

 1. Create your build directory `mkdir build && cd build`
-2. Run Conan `conan install .. -s cppstd=17 --build missing`
+2. Run Conan `conan install .. -s compiler.cppstd=17 --build missing` .
+The dependencies should be resolved by conan
 3. Run CMake `cmake ..` for development or `cmake -DCMAKE_BUILD_TYPE=Release` for a release build
 4. Compile by running `make`
 5. Run test case by `make test`